KelvinTegelaar/CIPP/docs/dev/licensing/documentation.md

 ---

 :::info
-This is the license which is applies to the CIPP documentation.
+This is the license which is applied to the CIPP documentation.
 :::

 <!-- vale off -->